iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 90 | GPIO Controller
 =================================================

+Vertiq's :ref:`GPIO interface <manual_gpio_interface_>` provides a flexible method of interacting with a module’s user-specific GPIO pins.
+Each GPIO can be set to input or output, which can be switched on-the-fly, if desired.
+Each pin set as an input may choose whether or not to use an `internal pull resistor (up or down) <https://eepower.com/resistor-guide/resistor-applications/pull-up-resistor-pull-down-resistor/#>`_, as well as the type of pull used.
+Each pin set as an output may choose whether to output in a `Push-Pull or Open-Drain configuration <https://ebics.net/the-difference-between-push-pull-output-and-open-drain-output-of-microcontroller-i-o-port/>`_.

     .. table:: GPIO Controller
         :widths: 8 18 15 10 5 50
         :class: tight-table